-- You need to be the legal owner of a vehicle with a value over £500 with no finance outstanding on it.
+- You need to be the legal owner of the vehicle, usually with a value over £500 and with no finance outstanding on it.

-- The interest is much more expensive than unsecured loans from mainstream lenders, so you could end up deeper in debt as you struggle to pay back what you owe.
+- The interest is much more expensive than unsecured loans from mainstream lenders, so you could struggle to pay back what you owe.

 What to think about before taking out a logbook loan

-- The annual percentage rate (APR) can be very high, so it is best to pay it off as quickly as possible.
+- The APR can be very high, so it is best to pay it off as quickly as possible.

-- There might be extra early repayment charges if you repay more than £8,000 in any 12-month period.
+- There might be extra charges on early repayment if you repay more than £8,000 in any 12-month period.